lfsmen/findsit/README.md

 # guiding principles - gateway

-- Real-time Communication with a device that returns 0 or 1.
+- Real-time communication with a device that returns 0 or 1.
   - To do this, constantly look for signal
 - Spatial location of all such devices in an area.
   - Previous mapping is needed - create an occupancy matrix with MxN, that represents an area in m2